Kaczmarz-type inner-iteration preconditioned flexible GMRES methods for consistent linear systems: Introduction

 In AB-GMRES, common choices for stationary inner iterations are the normal error Gauss-Seidel (NE-GS) and normal error successive overrelaxation (NE-SOR) methods~\cite{BE79,S03}, which are also commonly referred to as the Kaczmarz~\cite{K37} or row action methods~\cite{A84,BL13,HY12,C81,G03,S40}.
 Since it was proposed in the 1930s, the Kaczmarz method has gained great theoretical development and plentiful practical applications~\cite{B03,C88,E40,E10,PCB12,T71}.
 Research on the Kaczmarz method was reignited in 2006 and 2009 when Strohmer and Vershymin~\cite{SV06,SV09} proposed the randomized Kaczmarz method with expected exponential rate of convergence.
 In~\cite{BW18}, Bai and Wu constructed a greedy randomized Kaczmarz method by proposing a more effective probability criterion.
 In~\cite{P18}, Popa summarized convergence rates for Kaczmarz-type methods, including greedy Kaczmarz~\cite{A84}, randomized Kaczmarz methods~\cite{SV09} and so on.
 For more literature on Kaczmarz-type methods, we refer the reader to~\cite{BWoc18,BWA18,BWO18,BW19}.
 Numerical results show that these randomized or greedy Kaczmarz-type methods accelerate the original Kaczmarz method and reduce the required number of iterations and CPU time effectively.
 Inspired by this randomized framework, we replace the NE-SOR method by the greedy and randomized Kaczmarz methods in AB-GMRES preconditioned by stationary inner iterations.

 A motivation for developing such a greedy/randomized inner-iteration preconditioning arises in applications where the operation on a row of a matrix is relatively expensive, such as in basis pursuit problems~\cite{CDM01,CMTH19}.
+We intend to reduce the total number of operations on rows by using greedy/randomized inner iterations instead of NE-SOR inner iterations.
 We mention related previous work~\cite{AMT10, MS14, RT08} on randomized preconditioners for least squares problems.

 When the randomized or greedy Kaczmarz method is used as the inner iteration, the rows of $A$ are selected randomly or greedily in each iteration and thus the preconditioner is not fixed during the outer iteration.
 Therefore, we use the flexible GMRES method~\cite{S93} as the outer iteration and propose a new algorithm called the flexible AB-GMRES method with Kaczmarz-type inner iterations.
 Theoretically, an optimality property of minimizing residual norm can be given under the framework of flexible GMRES.
 We also propose a parameter tuning procedure for adjusting the number of inner iterations and the relaxation parameter for the new method.
-Numerical results show that flexible AB-GMRES preconditioned by Kaczmarz-type methods outperform the AB-GMRES method preconditioned by NE-SOR iterations~\cite{MH13,MH15} in terms of total CPU time.
+Numerical results show that flexible AB-GMRES preconditioned by Kaczmarz-type methods outperform the AB-GMRES method preconditioned by NE-SOR iterations~\cite{MH15} in terms of total CPU time.

 The organization of this paper is as follows.
 In section 2, we review the AB-GMRES method.
 In section 3, we present the flexible AB-GMRES method for consistent linear systems, and give an optimality property of the proposed method.
 In section 4, we propose a parameter tuning procedure for the new method and present numerical experiment results.
 In section 5, we conclude the paper.